The project is comprised of four components:

 Carry out any other duties as required by, and mutually agreed with, your line manager.

-The Technical Officer will have at least 5 years of relevant experience in coordinating field activities of ecosystem-related projects, with strong experience in either community engagement and socio-economic assessment, and/or environmental management of wetlands/ peatland ecosystems.
+• 5 years of relevant experience in coordinating field activities of ecosystem-related projects, with strong experience in either community engagement and socio-economic assessment, and/or environmental management of wetlands/ peatland ecosystems

-• Fluency in written and verbal English and Burmese
+• Fluency in written and verbal Burmese and English

-• Proficient in using computers and software applications such as word, PowerPoint, excel and email
+• Proficient in using computers and data management

 • Willingness and capacity to undertake strenuous and/or extended periods of field-based activities

 Applicants are requested to apply online through the HR Management System, by opening the vacancy announcement and pressing the "Apply" button.

 Applicants will be asked to create an account and submit their profile information.
 Applications will not be accepted after the closing date.
 The vacancy closes at midnight, Swiss time (GMT+1 / GMT+2 during Daylight Saving Time, DST).
 Please note that only selected applicants will be personally contacted for interviews.